architect/arc.codes/src/views/docs/en/reference/project-manifest/tables-streams.md

 Define Lambda functions for streaming changes to DynamoDB tables.
 Respond to `insert`, `update`, and `destroy` events with a handler function.

-> ⚠️  Unfortunately, "dynalite" (used under the hood in Architect [Sandbox](../cli/sandbox)) doesn't support streams, so emulation isn't supported for local development.
+> ⚠️  Unfortunately, "dynalite" (used under the hood in Architect [Sandbox](../cli/sandbox)) doesn't support streams, so emulation isn't yet supported for local development.

 ## Recommended Resources